Code-Institute-Submissions/Milestone_4_cookbook/README.md

 #### Collection - user

 When users register , there usernames are stored into the the collection user in the database.
+Once a recipe is created or deleted by the user , this will also delete and update in the database.

 <hr>